libra2org/libra2-core/libra2-move/framework/libra2-framework/doc/account.md

 ## Function `create_resource_account`

 A resource account is used to manage resources independent of an account managed by a user.
-In Aptos a resource account is created based upon the sha3 256 of the source's address and additional seed data.
+In Libra2 a resource account is created based upon the sha3 256 of the source's address and additional seed data.
 A resource account can only be created once, this is designated by setting the
 <code>Account::signer_capability_offer::for</code> to the address of the resource account.
 While an entity may call
 <code>create_account</code> to attempt to claim an account ahead of the creation of a resource account, if found Aptos will